DoubleDrup/Autocad-Plugin-Templates/tutorial.md

       => Document.Database;
 }
 ```
+Again, the namespace name in this file will be changed, like you have seen a couple of times by now.

-This makes accessing these objects a little bit simpler.
-For example, accessing the editor to write a message is normally done by:
+This class makes accessing the active objects a little bit simpler.
+For example, accessing the editor to write a message in the command line in AutoCAD is normally done by:

 `Application.DocumentManager.MdiActiveDocument.Editor.WriteMessage("\nHello, World!")`